-Foreginers and Turks; residing in a foreign country who come to the Customs Territory of Turkey by road, rail, sea or air; for a short or long stay for any purpose such as trade, civil service, education, visit, treatment or tourism are classified as "passengers".
+Foreigners and Turkish residents; residing in a foreign country who come to the Customs Territory of Turkey by road, rail, sea or air; for a short or long stay for any purpose such as trade, civil service, education, visit, treatment or tourism are classified as "passengers".
 Goods brought by the passenger, which do not have a commercial quantity or nature, are also considered as “passenger accompanying goods”.

 Articles 58 and 59 of the Decision No. 2009/15481 entitled "Personal Property" have granted exemption to the goods within the scope of the Annex-9 list of the Decision.
 The goods specified in section (A) of the list numbered Annex 9 may be brought with the passenger only, and the goods specified in section (B) may be brought with the passenger or one month before or three months after the passenger's arrival.